lesharadkovich/MovieLibraryAPI/README.md

 ### atlassian_instance

-This table (see models/AtlassianInstance.ts) will contain the all the instances that have installed the add-on.
+This table (see models/MoviesInstance.tsill contain the all the instances that have installed the add-on.
 It will be popuplated by the lifecycle hook in the LibraryController.ts already have this table in our production database and will be integrating it with the new app.

 ### teams_incident_assignment